 In the past, there have been big problems with being able to get through on this phone line.

 The Home Office website on further submissions states that you should take the following documents with you to your appointment:

 - a completed Further Submissions form detailing the additional information you would like the Home Office to consider

 - previous immigration status documents, such as your Application Registration Card (ARC)

 Make sure you get a receipt showing the date you handed in your further submissions.

 - getting previous documents.
-See point (1) of ‘preparing your fresh claim’.
 If a previous lawyer is refusing to hand over documents, a friend/supporter might be able to negotiate their release, or if necessary make a complaint on your behalf to the lawyer’s regulator or the Legal Ombudsman.
-They may also be able to help you make a Subject Access Request to the Home Office, to get your file from them.
+They may also be able to help you make a subject access request to the Home Office, to get your file from them.

 - going through previous documents, particularly your appeal judgment.
 This is particularly helpful if you cannot read English easily, or do not understand the legal terminology being used.
-You use these documents as the starting point of your fresh claim.
-See point (1) of ‘preparing your fresh claim’.
+You use these documents as the starting point of your fresh claim, as discussed above.

 - finding evidence.
-This may be supporting statements or letters, or objective evidence.
-See point (2) of ‘preparing your fresh claim’.
+This may be supporting statements or letters, or objective evidence as discussed above.